whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 Unhealthy nations systematically train people from childhood to "hold back" or "shut down" parts of themselves so they won't honor this urge to confront abusive authorities and seek justice.

-In healthy nations, standing for what's right in solidarity with neighbors is not just encouraged -- it's expected.
+In healthy nations, standing for what's right in solidarity with neighbors is not just allowed -- it's expected.
 Everyone agrees on their laws, and everyone is expected to uphold them to ensure they can maintain a respectful way of life.
 Children are trained from birth to have the spiritual strength to consistently uphold their laws with integrity.

 This shows why so many people of unhealthy nations are lost, with ineffective politics and endless corruption, greed, discrimination, and pollution, no matter who people vote for.
 When the path to universal justice is outlawed -- because people are forbidden from taking responsibility to choose and uphold their own laws -- injustice and ineffective political movements become normalized.